davosmith/moodle-uploadpdf/README.txt

 !!
 THERE ARE A FEW IMPORTANT ITEMS TO NOTE IN THE INSTALLATION, PLEASE READ CAREFULLY !!

+==Recent changes==

+(Note that the previous version posted on Moodle.org was in August 2011)

+* 2011-12-07 - Fixed jquery conflicts
+* 2011-10-21 - Fixed issues with updated version of Raphael library
+* 2011-10-10 - Fixed IE9 incompatibility issues
+* 2011-08-30 - Previous version posted on Moodle.org

 ==Installation==

 Note: this plugin needs PHP 5.2.0 (or above) for the JSON library.